NkVaishnav/Vaishnav_Physical_design/README.md

 ```
 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below
+Here the reset actually acts as a set and the optimization is done properly to get two buffers

 ![dff_const4_iv](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/304dcaaf-13c8-4de2-bd22-14ed8a960670)